How to Teach Sight Words (What Parents Need to Know)

 This is not true.
 And I’m told guilty of believing this.

 (It’s not the teacher’s fault.
-A lot of us were inadequately trained to teach reading).
+Most of us were inadequately trained to teach reading).

 The majority of high-frequency sight words do follow common phonics patterns.